microsoft/playwright/docs/src/api/class-download.md

 [Download] objects are dispatched by page via the [`event: Page.download`] event.

-All the downloaded files belonging to the browser context are deleted when the browser context is closed.
-All downloaded files are deleted when the browser closes.
+If `downloadsPath` isn't specified, all the downloaded files belonging to the browser context are deleted when the browser context is closed.
+And all downloaded files are deleted when the browser closes.

 Download event is emitted once the download starts.
 Download path becomes available once download completes: